lgardaire/Java-RMI-HTTP-streaming-Web-hooks/README.md

 ## Project structure
 This project is divided in two different parts :
-- the server where the clients can connect
-It is in the directory `rmipubsubserver`.
+- the server where the clients can connect : is in the directory `rmipubsubserver`.
-- the client implementation
-It is in the directory `rmipubsubclient`.
+- the client implementation : is in the directory `rmipubsubclient`.

 ## How to build the project
 Use `mvn install` inside both folders : rmipubsubserver and rmipubsubclient